LICE infestation have them? treatment success? prevent the COMB

 Itch

 Could be a sign, but very often especially in the beginning there is no itching.
-Itching may occur if the individual becomes sensitized to antigenic components of louse saliva that is injected as the louse feeds.
-On the first infestation, sensitization may take four to six weeks Meinking TA, 1999.
-Some individuals can remain asymptomatic and never itch.
-Only 1 in 5 people is plagued by itch.
-It is even possible that after a few months the body gets used to all this, and the itch disappears mysteriously.
+Only 1 on 5 people is plagued by itch.
+Louse’s saliva and feces may sensitize people to their bites, which develops after a couple of weeks.
+It is even possible that after a few months the body gets used to all these, and the itch disappears mysteriously.
 The lice will definitely laugh up their sleeve.

 In rare cases, the itch scratch cycle can lead to secondary infection with impetigo and pyoderma.
 Swelling of the local lymph nodes and fever are rare.
 Head lice are not known to transmit any pathogenic microorganisms.
-In extreme heavy cases there could be listlessness, paleness, light fever and anaemia too Orkin M et al 1985, Burgess IF 1995 Mumcuoglu KY 1991.
+In extreme heavy cases there could be listlessness, paleness, light fever and anaemia too ().

-Visual inspection underestimates the true prevalence of active infestation.
-In a normal healthy child, an infestation usually involves less than 10 live lice Meinking TA, 1999.
+Does not give much information.
+Most of the time there are only 1-10 lice on a scalp.
 Moreover, lice flee very quickly and disappear (they have special sensors to detect ‘rumbling’).
-Dark lice are also almost invisible in dark hair.
+Besides that, dark lice are almost invisible in dark hair.
 Here is one running away: CLICK

-When wetting the hair, treating it with a hair detangler spray or other hair conditioner, not only facilitates combing but also facilitates finding lice and nits.
-The lice are unable to move, may be too by these ‘harmless’ so called ‘Inerts’ added to each conditioner Schettler 1996.
+When wetting the hair, treating it with a hair detangler spray or other hair conditioner, and combing this wet treaded hair, this not only facilitates combing but also facilitates finding lice and nits.
+The lice can not move anymore, may be too by these ‘harmles’ so called ‘Inerts’ added to each conditioner ().

-If you stick a piece of gauze on the comb everything will be stuck on the gauze (the lice too) and this will prevent a lot of fuss.
+Comb the hair carefully from the scalp to the end of the hair!!!
+Piece by piece, layer by layer.
+If you stick a piece of gauze on the comb everything will stick on the gauze (the lice too) and this will prevent a lot of fuss.

-An other nice hint is to heat up the comb for a short time (by dipping into hot water).
-Lice which usually are located on the scalp, will become more active and climb up onto the hair shaft (if they still can) Nuttal 1917, van Lith 1922.
+An other nice hint is to heat up the comb for a short time (by soaking it in hot water).
+The lice who are usually located on the scalp, will become more active and climb up onto the hair shaft (if the are still capable) ().

 lice infestation have them?
-TREATMENT success? prevent the COMB
+TREATMENT success? voorkomen the COMB

 How to get rid of lice